efsalvarenga/CV/index.md

 I was the team focal point for wells, reservoir and facilities management (WRFM), delivering data science and operational research projects for deep water and unconventional oil fields.
 Strategically, I have influenced the team to systematically refocus toward high business value projects, coaching team members in principles such as detailed scoping, valuation and prioritisation frameworks.
 I have brought in $56m worth of new projects in 2019.
-- Delivered **2019's #1 & #2 technologies for Unconventionals**, with combined estimated NPV of $24m: the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST).
+- Delivered **2019's #1 & #2 technologies for Unconventionals**, with combined estimated value of $24m: the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST).
 With these tools we productised scientific programming approaches for early assessment of well productivity, driven by new technology conceived by academia and industry research.
-- **Conceived and delivered the [Brazil Advanced Data Analytics (BRADA) programme](https://web.yammer.com/main/threads/eyJfdHlwZSI6IlRocmVhZCIsImlkIjoiMTA5MjU3ODMzODk4ODAzMiJ9)** in areas such as reservoir engineering, wells integrity surveillance and contracts & procurement, with an estimated NPV of $100m+.
+- **Conceived and delivered the [Brazil Advanced Data Analytics (BRADA) programme](https://web.yammer.com/main/threads/eyJfdHlwZSI6IlRocmVhZCIsImlkIjoiMTA5MjU3ODMzODk4ODAzMiJ9)** in areas such as reservoir engineering, wells integrity surveillance and contracts & procurement, with an estimated value of $100m+.
 - **Leveraged the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/)** within Shell, such as asset teams, technology, development, IT and external research institutes.